Favourited 483 times

 We look forward to hearing what liberation looks like to you, and putting it all together to make beautiful community!

 Cooking / shopping

 Help in the house

 The founding resident of the farm is a healer who holds a very nurturing space for self-exploration.
 We do many group activities ranging from the silly to the spiritual (not mutually exclusive) and the farm is overall a space for major personal growth.
 It is also in a beautiful location, surrounded by serene nature and world-class jungle biodiversity.

 Everyone who comes is able to play a large role in the development of the space.
 The farm is looking for bright eyes with good ideas.
 Come make it your own!

 Plant and animal care includes caring for the farm’s goats, rabbits and food garden.
 Maintenance includes weeding and mulching, tending to mold, termites, fallen trees, water leaks, cleaning common spaces, etc.

-Visitors take on their own projects as they see fit on the farm.
-Previous visitors have built compost toilets, re-invented our goat feeding system, created an organizational structure for workflow, painted the apartment, etc. The idea is to get creative and leave the space better than you found it!
+Work-traders can take on their own projects as they see fit on the farm.
+Previous visitors have built compost toilets, re-invented our goat feeding system, created an organizational structure for workflow, painted murals, etc. The idea is to get creative and leave the space better than you found it!

 Indoor or outdoor cabins or camping, with communal kitchen.